 And before we address them within others, we must remove it from our system.

 John Maxwell says you should sign your work at the end of each day.

 Similarly, a good rule for yourself would be: only say what you would say personally to people’s face.

 And only comment if you were willing to write that comment down with your own signature on it.

 Even better, eventually, you want to become a genuine person who feels no need to push people down as much as you have no need to self-aggrandize yourself.

-Social climbing in absentia means taking social status away from people who are not physically present to make you look better.
+Social Climbing In Absentia means taking social status away from people who are not physically present to make the climber look better by comparison.